 - Have taken either the ACT or SAT, and a copy of your score must be on file in the Education Department

 - Have passed all areas of the state-mandated general education assessment (MoGEA) and a copy of your scores on file in the Education Department

-- Complete the application form in its entirety, along with a typed document stating why you are choosing teaching as a profession, and submit the paperwork to the Education Office.
+- Complete the application form in its entirety and submit the paperwork to the Education Office.